 Recruiters spend very little time with each document that crosses their desks, making the first 15 to 20 words the most important.
 This means you have to get some of your best information into the first third of your document.

 Begin the header with your contact information: name, phone number, email address, and website, if you have one.
-Follow this with a professional statement (if you have experience) or an objective statement (if you’re just starting out).
+Follow this with a professional summary statement (if you have experience) or an objective statement (if you’re just starting out).
 Check out our legal secretary resume sample for more information.

 2. What sections should you include in your legal secretary resume?

 There are many job positions in the legal secretary industry, but whether you’re applying for a position with a court reporter or judge, the sections will be very similar.
-After listing your name and contact details, you’ll include the professional or objective statement.
+After listing your name and contact details, you’ll include the professional summary statement or objective statement.
 The next section should show your professional skills or qualifications.

 Your work experience section is next and should contain examples of accomplishments.
 Avoid creating a list of duties with supporting figures that show your value as an employee.
 Complete the document with a concise education section.
 Use our legal secretary resume sample as an excellent example and check out our resume builder tools for help to create a resume in minutes.